 Good Grub, Full Wallet

 One of the biggest and most overlooked expenses whilst abroad is food.
 Grub, nosh, three meals a day with snacks in between – whichever way you want to spin it, staying full and happy is really important.
 It’s also rather difficult to do cheaply when you’re living in a hotel with no kitchen (we’ll come onto that later!).
+You can always book an extended stay room that comes complete with a kitchen to cook your own meals.
 Thankfully, there are a few ways you get around this.

 Firstly, be humble.
 Whilst the local five star restaurant might look incredible and amazing and oh-so-romantic, it’s also very likely to be rediculously expensive.
 Eat within your means and have a daily set of dollars put aside.
 Second, be smart.
 The internet is your best friend.
 Log into that free wifi, surf and search and you’ll come up with nearby restaurents in no time.
 Sort by price, and now you’re really making progress.
 Another thing to consider if that you don’t always have to eat out.
 Yes, it is one of the most convinient ways to find food when travelling, but you just as easily order in, translate the menu from the comfort of your rented bed and rest those weary feet.
 Take deliveroo.com.sg for example.
 One trip to this website and any adventurer in Singapore city has cheap, varied food at the tip of their fingertips at all times.